Distributacon Inc.

 Listening to any pop song that references ‘flying like a bird’ and you’ll soon realize that the main message is a feeling of freedom.
 The weightlessness of being off the ground is equated to the weight of your worries just floating away.

 Finding yourself, and seeing your family, bouncing through the air can have the same effect.
-Trampolining can be good for mental health as it helps to reduce anxiety and put a smile on anyone’s face.
+Trampolining can be good for mental health as it helps to reduce anxiety and put a smile on anyone’s face—making it one of the most accessible forms of exercise for mental health across all ages.
 OK, that may sound a bit too simplistic, but there actually is some science behind it, and it’s always a good idea to follow the science.

 Jumping up and allowing gravity to bring you swiftly back down again – and repeating this movement – is a great way to get some aerobic exercise.
 As well as burning calories and improving lung capacity, this kind of exercise helps to release endorphins.

-Endorphins are known as the “feel-good” hormones and are released when we exercise.
+Endorphins are known as the “feel-good” hormones and are released when we exercise—one of the key reasons experts link physical activity and mental health so closely.
 However, the repetitive bouncing up and down of trampolining allows these hormones to get released quicker than other forms of exercise – kind of like shaking a sauce bottle.

 Endorphins flowing through the body help to lift your mood and promote a positive feeling.